 Gradle Setup

-This guide covers the complete Gradle setup for Shield, including repository configuration, plugin application, and runtime dependency installation.
+This guide covers the complete Gradle setup for Shield, including repository configuration, plugin application, and protection configuration.

 Requirements